 11. Installing Packages via Your Web Browser

-The APT protocol (or apturl) is a simple and hassle-free way to install software in Ubuntu Linux.
+The APT protocol (or apturl) is a simple and hassle-free way to install the software in Ubuntu Linux.
 This way basically uses your web browser to deliver the software packages to the users.
-In this case, you just need to click on apturl, and it will prompt the installation process.
+In this case, you just need to click on apturl, prompting the installation process.
 Below is an example for installing synaptic package manager using apturl:

 12. Install Python Applications via Pip – “Pip Installs Packages”

 Pip is another way to install software, especially Python-based apps, in Ubuntu Linux.
-Pip actually a command line based software management system for apps which are written on Python programming language.
-It’s easy to use, and if you are a software developer, then you can use Pip to install and manage various Python packages and modules for your Python projects.
+Pip actually a command-line based software management system for apps that are written in Python programming language.
+It’s easy to use, and if you are a software developer, you can use Pip to install and manage various Python packages and modules for your Python projects.
 Moreover, there are lots of excellent and useful Python-based software on the market, so install all those, you need to learn how to use Pip on your system.

 Install Pip on Ubuntu